How to Extract Files from Microsoft Cabinets

 Just select the particular file or files you require and click on the Extract button, then tell the utility where to put the extracted file.
 That's all there is to it.

-2) Use the Windows XP System Configuration Utility
+2) Windows XP only: Use the System Configuration Utility

 If you don't have and don't want to obtain an archive utility, Windows XP has a utility that will decompress files from within a cabinet file.
 It's called the System Configuration Utility.
 You can access it by...